 An ancient capital with thousands of years of history, Gay Athens today is a mixture of affordable luxury, world-class archaeological monuments, grungy neighborhoods, and flamboyant nightlife.
 And don’t get us started on some of the most handsome and stylish men Europe has to offer…

-Athens – much like the eternal city Rome – has the power to draw you in and leave you utterly enchanted: whether it’s the mythology, the drama, the creative energy or just the Acropolis views visible from almost everyone in the city – There is just so much to love here.
+Athens – much like the eternal city of Rome – has the power to draw you in and leave you utterly enchanted: whether it’s the mythology, the drama, the creative energy or just the Acropolis views visible from almost everyone in the city – There is just so much to love here.
 Gay travelers in particular also flock here for the wild (if slightly hidden) nightlife, gay stories about the ancient Greeks, cruisy beaches and friendly locals.

-This, of course, should not put you off visiting Gay Athens where you will find yourself welcomed wherever you go – just don’t expect colorful rainbow flags to be marking your way.
-Unlike much of the world, the modern Athenian LGBT scene is rapidly growing and finding its feet in the trendy Gazi neighborhood where most gay clubs and bars are located, but the city center is also experiencing a second-coming, so there is plenty of options.
+This, of course, should not put you off visiting Gay Athens, where you will find yourself welcomed wherever you go – just don’t expect colorful rainbow flags to be marking your way.
+Unlike much of the world, the modern Athenian LGBT scene is rapidly growing and finding its feet in the trendy Gazi neighborhood where most gay clubs and bars are located, but the city center is also experiencing a second coming, so there is plenty of options.

 In this article we will cover...

 Naturally, being gay does not define which attraction most of us will want to see in each city, and most queer travelers will simply want to check out the top things to see in Athens during the day!